RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/status-symbol.md

 ## Related Pages

-- For a detailed description of how Status Symbols are used within Monitoring Icons, see Icons and Symbols.
+- For a detailed description of how Status Symbols are used within Monitoring Icons, see [Icons and Symbols](/components/icons-and-symbols).
-- To learn more about the usage of status colors, see Status System.
+- To learn more about the usage of status colors, see [Status System](/patterns/status-system).

 ## Status Colors

-Status colors are provided for both light and dark theme versions of Astro in Hex, RGB and CSS Custom Property values.
+Status colors are provided for both light and dark theme versions of Astro in Hex, RGB, and CSS Custom Property values.

 ### Dark Theme Status Colors